What do Krishna from the Bhagavad Gita, Patanjali from the Yoga Sutras, and those ancient doctors that made Ayurveda popular have in common?

 - A brief introduction to Vedanta philosophy, focusing on Advaita Vedanta philosophy.
 How is Advaita Vedanta philosophy different from Samkhya philosophy?

 In the coming week, we will discuss Karma Yoga.
-Stay tuned for our blogs and podcast.

 Featured Picture Credit: Pixabay, Johnhain